 WVU football betting odds

-Gamblers now have access to both DraftKings Sportsbook and FanDuel Sportsbook right on their mobile devices and the Mountaineers are helping make it a profitable start.
+Gamblers now have access to both DraftKings WV Sportsbook and FanDuel Sportsbook right on their mobile devices and the Mountaineers are helping make it a profitable start.

 The return of mobile betting apps, as well as the college football season, has revitalized the WV sports betting market.